 The attack comes shortly after the UK's National Police Chief's Council (NPCC) confirmed a surge in xenophobic attacks across the country in the aftermath of the June 23 referendum to leave the EU, known as Brexit.

 According to the NPCC, racist and xenophobic attacks increased by 58 percent in the month following the Brexit vote, and although they abated slightly in August, hate crimes were still 14 percent higher than in the same period in 2015.

-Harun Khan, secretary-general of the Muslim Council of Britain, said that while the "spike" in the number of xenophobic attacks may be related to the Brexit vote, it is connected to a "growing undercurrent of anti-Muslim sentiments" across the country.
+But Harun Khan, secretary general of the Muslim Council of Britain, said that while the "spike" in the number of xenophobic attacks may be related to the Brexit vote, it is connected to a "growing undercurrent of anti-Muslim sentiments" across the country.

 "There are lots of stories about people being attacked and abused - mainly vulnerable people, like women wearing the hijab and the elderly.
 They are being targeted more often," he told Al Jazeera.